heliumoss/akira/README.md

 ## License

-Akira is licensed under the MIT license.
+Akira is licensed under the GNU General Public License v3.0.
 See [LICENSE](https://github.com/kttyoss/akira/blob/master/LICENSE) for more information.